 As this is the service which young families attend, this is the one where our children's activities happen.
 We have a creche each week, & children's groups.
 You can find out more on our children & young people pages.

-After the service most of the congregation move across to the Trinity Centre for coffee, biscuits & a chat: a chance to catch up, & of course get to know new members of the congregation.
+After the service most of the congregation stay for a while in church for coffee, biscuits & a chat: a chance to catch up, & of course get to know new members of the congregation.

 Usually the 10.00am service is communion, & it's always in contemporary language - there are no 'thees & thous' (except in the hymns!).
 The service lasts about 75 minutes.
 On average we have about 100 adults & 10-15 children.
 Everyone is more than welcome to attend.

 We are happy to give communion to anyone who is confirmed or who takes communion elsewhere.
 If you don't want to take communion, that's not a problem - you're free to stay in your seat at that point in the service, or to come to the communion rail with to receive a blessing.
-And if you can't get up the steps to the altar, we can bring communion to you.
+And if you can't get up to the altar rail, we can bring communion to you.

 Baptism & All-age Services